SDK Guide

 Integration Patterns

-- Use built-in connectors for LLMs, storage, or vector DBs
+- Use connectors for LLMs, storage, or vector databases

-- Run locally for dev; deploy with custom configs in production
+- Run locally for dev; customize configs for production

 Combine with Studio